patientlyreviewed/WebFundamentals/src/content/en/tools/chrome-devtools/console/reference.md

 ## Clear the Console {: #clear }

-There are many ways to clear the Console:
+You can use any of the following workflows to clear the Console:

+[clear]: /web/tools/chrome-devtools/console/images/clearconsole.png

+* Click **Clear Console** ![Clear Console][clear]{: .inline-icon }.
-* Right-click the Console and then select **Clear Console**.
+* Right-click a message and then select **Clear Console**.
+This option isn't visible if you right-click the empty part of the Console, where messages haven't been logged yet.
 * Type `clear()` in the Console and then press <kbd>Enter</kbd>.
 * Call `console.clear()` from your webpage's JavaScript.
 * Press <kbd>Control</kbd>+<kbd>L</kbd> while the Console is in focus.

 ## Run JavaScript {: #js }

+This section contains all features related to running JavaScript in the Console.
+See [Step 2: Run JavaScript](/web/tools/chrome-devtools/console/get-started#javascript) for a hands-on walkthrough.

 ### Watch an expression's value in real-time with Live Expressions {: #live }

-TODO this should be a separate doc.
-Link off to it.
+[liveexpressions]: /web/tools/chrome-devtools/console/live-expressions

 If you find yourself typing the same JavaScript expression in the Console repeatedly, you might find it easier to create a **Live Expression**.

-**Live Expressions** enable you to monitor the value of a JavaScript expression in (near) real-time.
+With **Live Expressions** you type an expression once and then pin it to the top of your Console.
+The value of the expression updates in near real-time.

-**Figure X** is an example of using a **Live Expression** to monitor the value of `document.activeElement` in real-time.
+See [Watch JavaScript Expression Values In Real-Time With Live Expressions][liveexpressions].

 ### Disable Eager Evaluation {: #eagereval }